 Students studying Art Education at MassArt choose one of the following areas of study:

 BFA in Art Education with Studio Breadth: offers a broad education in studio work.
 Graduates are eligible for initial state licensure to teach in the visual arts.

-BFA in Art Education with Studio Education: equips students with the expertise and preparation in a single studio area.
+BFA in Art Education with Studio Specialization: equips students with the expertise and preparation in a single studio area.
 Graduates are eligible for state licensure to teach in the visual arts.

-MassArt also offers two 4+1 programs - the BFA/MA and BFA/MAT programs, which qualify graduates to earn two degress in five years and apply for the Massachusetts initial teaching license.
-After three years of teaching, graduates may then apply for a Massachusetts professional teaching liecesne without further coursework.
+MassArt also offers two 4+1 programs - the BFA/MA and BFA/MAT programs, which qualify graduates to earn two degrees in five years and apply for the Massachusetts initial teaching license.
+After three years of teaching, graduates may then apply for a Massachusetts professional teaching license without further coursework.

 - Students will develop expertise in studio practices, learning and teaching

 - Students will develop the dispositions (skills, inclination, alertness) as artist-educators, including learning:

 - How areas of expertise and roles interact dynamically.